 ~ Miguel de Cervantes

-When I was in the peak of rheumatoid arthritis and flaring every day, I searched for images to give me strength and hope, and I found the two above.
-The one on the left expressed exactly how I felt, like I was burning alive.
+When I was in the peak of rheumatoid arthritis and flaring every day, I searched for images to give me strength and hope, and I found the two at the top of this post.
+The phoenix on the left expressed exactly how I felt, like I was burning alive.
 The one on the right expressed my hope: that I could rise above it, that I wouldn’t always feel this way.
 I remember showing these to my friend Kirsten, and she said, “Eileen, just remember that the bird on the left looks incredibly strong to me.
 She’s a survivor, and so are you.”

 - Don’t let a flare define your world.
 Having a flare doesn’t mean you’re not healing.
 When you’re new to a healing diet, it can take time for the flares to begin to go away.
 Look for them to diminish in number and intensity, and pay attention to the lengthening time between flares.
 When it comes to autoimmune health, seek progress, not perfection.